Top 5 deed of settlement tips: how you can protect your business when you are asked to sign a deed of settlement

 The end of a business relationship can be stressful but you can navigate a settlement better if you are armed with some useful information.

-A deed of settlement sets out how a dispute will be resolved.
+A deed of settlement sets out key terms for settling a dispute or the end of a business relationship.

 Also, a deed can prevent others from taking legal action in certain situations, like when an agreement ends.